 Google Ads helps small businesses advertise and rank high for specific keywords that you wants to rank well for.
 You know those ads results you see at the top or on the side of a Google results page?
 Those are courtesy of Ads.
 In Ads, you can create a campaign for a specific marketing strategy you want to implement.

 First, a business will select a keyword (or keywords) they want to target in their ads.
 These keywords need to be long tail and targeted directly to what that business’ ideal audience is searching for.
 Remember, you’ll be competing to rank for these keywords, so it’s better to go in with a narrow approach here.
 Once you have your list of keywords to want to target, you can create your ads matched with those keywords.
 You can also enter your maximum bid to rank for those key terms as well.

 Next, Google looks at all the relevant key terms and ads that want to rank.
 To determine ad rank, Google looks at ad’s maximum bid and the quality score.
 Quality score is a metric Google uses composed of the ad’s potential CTR, landing page, and relevance to the search query.
 The higher your quality score, the better chance you have of your ad ranking.
 Even if you have a lower amount for your maximum bid, you can still outrank other ads if your quality score is higher!

-Lastly, a great component of Google AdWords is that it’s a PPC ad campaign platform.
+Lastly, a great component of Google Ads is that it’s a PPC ad campaign platform.
 Pay per click (PPC) means just that, you only have to pay for the ad for every click it receives.
 No wasting money if no one clicks on your ad!